irvallensar/engagement-analyzer-demo/README.md

 # Engagement Analyzer
-The **Engagement Analyzer** is a full-stack Natural Language Processing (NLP) web application designed to computationally identify and classify stance-taking and rhetorical engagement features in academic writing.
+The **Engagement Analyzer** is a Natural Language Processing (NLP) web application designed to computationally identify and classify stance-taking and rhetorical engagement features in academic writing.

 Powered by a custom **Data-Augmented RoBERTa (DA-RoBERTa)** model, this tool extends Automated Writing Evaluation (AWE) systems beyond basic grammar checks by visualizing how writers interact with their audience, manage external voices, and construct arguments.